You are currently viewing the MBB Lampyridae page

 "Germany Reveals Secret Stealth Fighter Research", Andrzej Jeziorski, Flight International, 8-14 March 1995

-artists' impressions of the Lampyridae
+below are artists' impressions of the Lampyridae

 demonstrator.
-The in-page
+The in-page images are reduced

-the images will open higher resolution images,
+open higher resolution images.

 during flight testing.

-Lampyridae showing the faceted shape.
+view of the Lampyridae showing the faceted shape.